 ```

-'Transferred Rev. John to St. Peters Parish'
+audited('transfer', 'Ministers', 'Transferred Rev. John to St. Peters Parish');

-'Rev. James ordained as Deacon.'
+audited('ordination', 'Ministers', 'Rev. James ordained as Deacon.');

-'Staff member suspended pending investigation.'
+audited('suspension', 'Staff', 'Staff member suspended pending investigation.');

-'Monthly accounts reconciled.'
+audited('reconcile', 'Accounts', 'Monthly accounts reconciled.');

 ```